ters-golemi/Cisco-CCC-PNP/LAB_GUIDE.md

 By the end of this lab, you will be able to:

-1. Configure and deploy Cisco Network Plug and Play (PnP) automation
+1. Configure and deploy Cisco Network Plug and Play (PnP) automation using Catalyst Center 3.1.x
-2. Set up DHCP Option 43 for automatic device discovery
+2. Set up DHCP Option 43 for automatic device discovery with enhanced 3.1.x protocol support
-3. Create and customize Jinja2 configuration templates with 3.1.x enhancements
+3. Create and customize Jinja2 configuration templates with 3.1.x template versioning and commit features
-4. Use Python scripts to interact with Cisco Catalyst Center 3.1.x APIs
+4. Use Python scripts to interact with Catalyst Center 3.1.x Intent APIs with improved authentication
-5. Leverage enhanced task management and site hierarchy features
+5. Leverage enhanced task management, real-time monitoring, and advanced site hierarchy features
+6. Implement geographic site management with latitude/longitude support in 3.1.x
-6. Provision multiple network devices using zero-touch deployment
+7. Provision multiple network devices using zero-touch deployment with enhanced workflow management
+8. Monitor device provisioning status using 3.1.x enhanced task tracking and progress indicators
-7. Troubleshoot common PnP deployment issues with 3.1.x diagnostic tools
+9. Troubleshoot common PnP deployment issues using 3.1.x diagnostic tools and improved logging

 ---